-Learn about the Best Plants for Hummingbirds to lure these beautiful pollinators into your garden with attractive flowers!
+Learn about the Best Plants and Flowers that Attract Hummingbirds to lure these beautiful pollinators into your garden!

 Hummingbirds are the smallest birds, holding a record for flapping their wings at an astonishing pace.
-Imagine having a garden, where you could attract these birds and watch them fluttering and feasting on flowers!
+Imagine having a garden where you could attract these birds and watch them fluttering and feasting on flowers!
 Wouldn’t that be wonderful?
-Here’s a list of the Best Plants and Flowers that Attract Hummingbirds to know the Best Flowers for Hummingbirds!
+You must check out our compiled list of the Best Plants and Flowers that Attract Hummingbirds to know the Best Flowers for Hummingbirds!

 1. Bee Balm

-What makes bee balm a perfect choice for both hummingbirds and your garden, is its spherical shape with spikes.
+What makes bee balm a perfect choice for both hummingbirds and your garden is its spherical shape with spikes.
 The plant is also known as bergamot, horsemint, and monarda.
-It thrives best in direct sunlight.
-With cultivars in colors of pink, orange, red, and purple; it attracts the attention of hummingbirds and butterflies, both.

 2. Cardinal Flower

-It is one of the best plants to attract many hummingbirds to your garden.
-It is also called ‘lobelia’ and has long flowers with stalks, growing up to 48 inches tall.
 The plant thrives well in moist but well-drained soil.
-With flowers full of nectar in vibrant red colour, it’ll surely attract these beautiful creatures!
+With flowers full of nectar in vibrant red color, it’ll surely attract these beautiful creatures!

 5. Bleeding Hearts

-This plant wins the award for producing one of the best-looking flowers on this list and being one of the Best Plants that Attracts Hummingbirds.
+This plant is awarded for producing one of the best-looking flowers on this list and being one of the Best Plants that Attracts Hummingbirds.
 Dangling, heart-shaped flowers in white and pink flowers lure hummingbirds.
-The plant thrives best in shades and grows up to 30-35 inches tall.

 6. Butterfly Bush

-As its name suggests, the plant is home to attracting butterflies, but it is equally potent in grabbing the attention of hummingbirds as well.
-Its flowers grow from mid-summer to fall in shades of purple, pink, and blue, in elongated clusters.
-It loves to be in direct sunlight.
-As the plant develops into a thick shrub, it offers shelter to birds as well.
+As its name suggests, the plant is home to attracting butterflies, but it is equally potent in grabbing the attention of hummingbirds.
+Its flowers grow from mid-summer to fall in shades of purple, pink, and blue in elongated clusters.

 7. Trumpet Creeper